 The above photo is cute ghouls made with kiwi, strawberry, mini marshmallows (the healthy kind if there’s such a thing), and chocolate dots or melted chocolate.
 Grab a toothpick and put it all together.
 How sweet it this!
 While you’re at it, check out how waste-free lunchware saves our planet and your pocketbook.

 Mix up a large bowl of snack mix for Halloween using the following ingredients:

 - 1/4 cup coconut shreds

-Toss all the ingredients together and serve as individual snacks in bowls or place in a large bowl for everyone to share.
+Toss all the ingredients together and serve as each snack in bowls or place in a large bowl for everyone to share.
 You can even place a cup full in cello bags to hand out to trick or treaters.
-This recipe is so easy to modify too.
+This recipe is so easy to change too.
 Have fun with it, but keep it healthy.

 Halloween Nut-Free Treats for Kids